Request Info

 • Expected Family Contribution

-The Expected Family Contribution (EFC) is a number schools use to evaluate your eligibility to receive federal, state and institutional financial aid.
+The Expected Family Contribution (EFC) is a number of schools use to evaluate your eligibility to receive federal, state, and institutional financial aid.

 How the EFC is calculated:

-• Determined by Federal Government based on an established formula.
+• Determined by the Federal Government based on an established formula.

-• Primary factors of the formula are family income, assets, household size and the number of family members attending college.
+• The primary factors of the formula are family income, assets, household size, and the number of family members attending college.

 How the EFC is used: